-In plants, secondary metabolites accumulate in specific or specialized cells, tissues, or organs [14].
-In vitro, tissues need dedifferentiation (callus formation) and redifferentiation (rhizogenesis and embryogenesis) process for biosynthesis and accumulation of secondary metabolites [15, 16].
-Adventitious root culture is one of the valuable tools, especially cell suspension culture, and adventitious root induction is the best automation process biomass production.
-The present work reports a simple and reliable procedure for in vitro adventitious root induction from homogenous cell suspension culture of C. amada and examines bioactive compounds using GC-MS analysis.
+In plants, secondary metabolites accumulate in specific or specialized cells, tissues, or organs (Flores-Sanchez et al., 2009).
+In vitro, tissues need to undergo dedifferentiation (callus formation) and redifferentiation (rhizogenesis and embryogenesis) processes to achieve the biosynthesis and accumulation of secondary metabolites (Laurain-Mattar et al., 1999; Ramawat and Mathur, 2007).
+Adventitious root culture, especially cell suspension culture, is a valuable tool for this purpose, and adventitious root induction is the biomass production process most suitable for automation.
+Adventitious root culture is a valuable biological tool capable of producing bioactive compounds without depending on field-grown parent plants and not subject to outdoor abiotic and biotic factor effects (Sivakumar, 2006; Sivanandhan et al., 2012).
+The present study is a report of a simple and reliable procedure for in vitro adventitious root induction from homogenous cell suspension culture of C. amada and an examination of the resultant bioactive compounds using gas chromatography-mass spectrometry (GC-MS) analysis.

-3. Results
+Results